Innovatube/development-rules/README.md

-# development-rules
+# Development / Cording Rules For Innovatube Solutions Members

-Rules for Software Development : All Innovatube Developers need to follow
+This repository includes development rules which all Innovatube solutions developer need to follow.